autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 ---

 :::note
 Talisman is a 3rd party Ethereum and Polkadot wallet created by the [Talisman Team](https://talisman.xyz).

-*This guide will be following the browser extension pathway as there are not any mobile applications available at this time.*

 :::

-Talisman is an Ethereum and Polkadot wallet that makes web3 simple for beginners and unlocks superpowers for pros.

-To learn more about Talisman visit their [website](https://talisman.xyz).

 ## Create or Import A New Wallet